Skip to content

 TP53-mutant patients have worse overall survival, with curves diverging over 300 months.

 Co-mutation matrix across multiple genes.
-Viridis colormap with Braille rendering — the most visually striking terminal chart.
+Viridis colormap — the most visually striking chart type.

 $ biomcp study co-occurrence \